41-0/41sSmartFunctions/README.md

 * **`spellName`**: The name of the buff/debuff or its **Texture Path**.
 * **Name Match**: Use the standard display name (e.g., `"Moonfire"`, `"Mark of the Wild"`). **Note: This is case-sensitive.**
 * **Texture Match**: You can also use the internal texture name or path (e.g., `"Spell_Nature_Rejuvenation"`).
 This is useful for identifying specific effects that share names or for advanced localization support.
+* **🔍 How to find textures**: Use the command `/script fo_showTargetTexture()` while targeting a unit to print the names of all active textures on that target to your chat frame.

 * **`unit`**: A valid WoW unit ID (default is `"target"`).